 Dr. Taylor earned the doctor of philosophy in international development and the bachelor of science degree in psychology from the University of Southern Mississippi.
 She also earned the master of science in education from Jackson State University.

 Dr. Taylor has been employed at the Medical Center since 2008 and has held several leadership positions.
 She co-leads several committees such as the Vice Chancellor’s Council on Diversity and Inclusion, the Institutional Climate Committee, and the Health Care Disparities Council.
 In her role, she facilitates the integration of diversity and inclusion throughout the Medical Center’s mission areas.
 She is an associate professor and serves as the chief diversity and inclusion officer for the institution.

 Dr. Zhang earned the doctor of philosophy and the master of science in preventive medicine from the University of Mississippi.
-He also earned his master of business administration from the University of Louisiana at Monroe and the bachelor of science from the Chengdu University of Technology in China.Zhang is the Director of Office of Health Data & Research at the Mississippi State Department of Health.
-He also holds an academic appointment as professor of Biostatistics in School of Nursing and School of Health Related Professions at the University of Mississippi Medical Center.
-Currently he serves as Chair of the Applied Public Health Statistics Section of American Public Health Association.
+He also earned his master of business administration from the University of Louisiana at Monroe and a bachelor of science from the Chengdu University of Technology in China.Zhang is the director of Office of Health Data & Research at Mississippi State Department of Health.
+He also holds an academic appointment as professor of biostatistics in the School of Nursing and School of Health Related Professions at UMMC.
+Currently he serves as chair of the Applied Public Health Statistics Section of American Public Health Association.